albanread/jitBrainsForthMacIntel/README.md

 # jitBrainsForth

+Deprecated this version as the C++ side was not stable, it is not fun when the slightest code change breaks your application.

 Forth Jit (MacOSX Intel variant) written in cooperation with the JetBrains AI.
 This is the Mac OSX Intel Variant